zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast.
 You can also take a look at our special courses on our webs ite, as well as our ESL Podcast Blog.

-This episode is a dialogue about types, or kinds, o f luggage – what you use to transport your clothing when you travel.
+This episode is a dialogue about types, or kinds, of luggage – what you use to transport your clothing when you travel.
 Let’s get started.

 [start of dialogue]